chrispy67/cgen2gmx/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 1. **Generate CGenFF output**

    Input a properly formatted and protonated .mol2 file to [CGenFF](https://cgenff.com/) (recently moved to SilcsBio) and retrieve the .str file with parameters.
 Check this file carefully for poor estimations and high penalty approximations!
-This script is flexible enough to recognize most of the commented line, but the output of the .str file can vary.
+This script is flexible enough to recognize most commented-out and unnecessary lines, but the output of the .str file can vary.
 If there are any issues with parse_cgen(), make sure all lines that aren't parameters are commented out.

+   **Be sure to include ALL parameters, not just the parameters that aren't already in CHARMM!** SilcsBio has no knowledge of what parameters exist in your CHARMM build, especially if an older version is being used.

-2. **Familiarize yourself with `ffbonded.itp` file and prepare to add new parameters**
+3. **Familiarize yourself with `ffbonded.itp` file and prepare to add new parameters**

     Understand how `ffbonded.itp` is formatted and which entries go where.
 These are large files with standard formatting rules and any unexpected lines or inconsistencies may cause issues with parse_ff().
-Sample files are provided to show original, up to date .itp files, as well as a slightly modified .itp to demonstrate the formatting rules.
+Sample files are provided to show original up to date .itp files, as well as a slightly modified .itp to demonstrate the formatting rules.

 4. **Use the cgen2gmx.py script**

-   (might change the install procedure?)
-   Generate an output file that contains unique entries —new entries to be added to the existing .itp file that will not clash with existing entries —with specified units and column order for CHARMM forcefields for GROMACS.
+   Generate an output file that contains unique entries-new entries to be added to the existing .itp file that will not clash with existing entries-with specified units and column order for CHARMM forcefields for GROMACS.
    From the directory containing `cgen2gmx.py`:
    > python cgen2gmx.py --itp demo/ffbonded-36m_jul2022.itp --cgen demo/CGEN_OUTPUT/CRO_ex.str --output cgen2gmx_DEMO.dat --kJ